ydkahin/ydkahin.github.io/content/posts/letterboxd-scraper-i.md

      'languages': {'English', 'Spanish'}}

+Great!

 ---

 Now, we collect the film details from all of the films a given user has logged.
 This excludes the user's rating, which will be scraped later (see below).
-It's optimized by using
-`ThreadPoolExecutor`
+The function is also optimized by using `ThreadPoolExecutor`.
+This is important since there is a lot of wasted downtime in between scraping and sending requests.

 ```python